-I'm an American college student studying Aerospace Engineering at Texas A&M University.
+I'm an Aerospace Engineering major recently graduated from Texas A&M University.
 You don't need to know any more than that. :)

 I'm an avid fanfiction reader; I can't write a story for the life of me though.
 I can never get the plot just right, and I'm too much of a perfectionist for anything else.
 If a beta reader is ever needed, I'll be happy to help.

 At the moment, I like to read Harry Potter, Naruto, and Percy Jackson and the Olympians fanfiction, as well as Evangelion, Katekyo Hitman Reborn!, Code Geass, Fairy Tail, Final Fantasy VII and Bleach.
 Beyond that, I've also been known to venture into the realms of Wheel of Time, Halo, Battlestar Galactica (2003), Star Wars, Star Trek, both Stargates, Homeworld, and Freespace.
 Not always in that order :).